-- Students may only take out their device when a teacher instructs them to do so - Students follow the school's e-safety policy - Students accept that any misuse of their device will result in confiscation, and they understand that bringing this device into school is entirely at their own risk and that the school is not liable for any damage/loss/theft - Phone seen/heard phone confiscated until the end of the day - Phone repeatedly seen/heard Letter sent to parents warning them that they will be responsible for collecting the phone - Phone persistently seen/heard Parents must come into school and collect the phone - If a student was to film/take a picture/post on social media whilst on the school site without permission then the phone would automatically be confiscated and parents would be informed that they need to collect it. - Staff should model good practice and should not be seen on their phones where possible
+- Students follow the school's e-safety policy - Students accept that any misuse of their device will result in confiscation, and they understand that bringing this device into school is entirely at their own risk and that the school is not liable for any damage/loss/theft - Phone seen/heard phone confiscated until the end of the day - Phone repeatedly seen/heard Letter sent to parents warning them that they will be responsible for collecting the phone - Phone persistently seen/heard Parents must come into school and collect the phone - If a student was to film/take a picture/post on social media whilst on the school site without permission then the phone would automatically be confiscated and parents would be informed that they need to collect it. - If a student uses their phone to contact a parent during the school day, we reserve the right to confiscate the phone and may sanction the student. - Staff should model good practice and should not be seen on their phones where possible